H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 Integration with cooperative structures and hosting platforms is handled through scoped interfaces, layered safeguards, and the same container and coordination mechanisms that govern other activities.
 A small, attached optimizer observes these integrations and proposes incremental refinements, which are evaluated and recorded through the same paths as other self-improvement processes.
 This allows the system to contribute to planning and maintenance tasks while keeping external actions constrained, logged, and open to review.

-## 3.12 31 Fractal Optimization And Dgms
+## 3.12 32-fractal-optimization-and-dgms.md

-# 31. Fractal Optimization and the 69 DGM Connectors
+# 32. Fractal Optimization and the 69 DGM Connectors

 This chapter describes the layer of self-improving components that sit between services and propose changes to how they operate.
 These components are based on the Darwin–Gödel Machine concept introduced earlier, but here they are deployed as many small, attached optimizers that together form a fractal pattern across the architecture.